Redherring32/OpenTendo/README.md

 Since this project is open-source you may do as you like with it, whether that is to make boards for personal use, sell replacement NES boards, or to use the provided info for further custom PCB work/designs.

-Note: At this point in time, any and all motherboards will require the use of an original CPU#, PPU##, and CIC Lockout chip### to function.
+*Note:* At this point in time, any and all motherboards will require the use of an original CPU<sup>[1]<sup/>, PPU<sup>[2]<sup/>, and CIC Lockout chip<sup>[3]<sup/> to function.
 These are the only three parts that are custom and have no available replacement, the rest can be replaced with modern, and or easily available parts.

 I am not in any way affiliated with Nintendo, I'm just doing this in my free time as a stepping stone into further Reverse Engineering work.

-#There is an aftermarket CPU, the part number is UA6527 (NTSC) or UA6527P (PAL), however they are known to have different sounding audio due to swapped duty cycles, as such they aren't a 100% identical substitute, they otherwise work though.
+*[1]There is an aftermarket CPU, the part number is UA6527 (NTSC) or UA6527P (PAL), however they are known to have different sounding audio due to swapped duty cycles, as such they aren't a 100% identical substitute, they otherwise work though.

-##There is an aftermarket PPU that can be used; the part number is UA6528 (NTSC) or UA6528P (PAL), and it is available on Aliexpress.
+*[2]There is an aftermarket PPU that can be used; the part number is UA6528 (NTSC) or UA6528P (PAL), and it is available on Aliexpress.
 While it works as a direct drop-in replacement, it isn't known whether it is compatible with all NES games.

-###The CIC Lockout can be removed, however the reset button will need to be wired differently, and will need to be pressed immediately after turning on the NES in order to initialize the cartridge
+*[3]The CIC Lockout can be removed, however the reset button will need to be wired differently, and will need to be pressed immediately after turning on the NES in order to initialize the cartridge

-# Credits
-=Lockster= -Helping me tremendously along the way, keeping me from going insane, and cleaning up/helping with the final schematic.

-Krzysiobal -Putting together the NES-CPU-11 schematic that my schematic is largely built upon.

-And to all of the awesome people in the NES scene, I wouldn't have been able to do this without the awesome work that some very clever people did before I got here.
+## License:

 Licensed under
 the TAPR Open Hardware License (www.tapr.org/OHL)

 ©Redherring32 2019-2020

+## Credits
+*=Lockster=* -Helping me tremendously along the way, keeping me from going insane, and cleaning up/helping with the final schematic.

+*Krzysiobal* -Putting together the NES-CPU-11 schematic that my schematic is largely built upon.

+And to all of the awesome people in the NES scene, I wouldn't have been able to do this without the awesome work that some very clever people did before I got here.